oreze/git-smartcommit/README.md

 If you see an error like `Error: Could not extract message from Gemini API response`, the script will print the full API response to your console.
 This is useful for debugging.
 The most common issues are:
 -   An invalid or missing API key (`git config --get google.geminiapikey` returns nothing).
 -   `jq` is not installed on your system.
--   A network issue is preventing connection to the Google API.